How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Additional experiments

 $L_2$ attacks on ImageNet are not as popular as on CIFAR10.
 We however apply them, both for reference and to verify that angular sparsity computation scales reasonably to a larger input size.
 We evaluate pretrained ResNet models provided in the Robustbench framework.
 One is trained in a standard fashion and the other adversarially against $L_\infty$ perturbations, following \cite{Salman2020}.
 All take inputs of size 224x224.
 We apply $L_2$ perturbations of radius $\epsilon=1.0$.
 Everything else is similar to the CIFAR10 experiments.

 We report the results in Figure \ref{tab:imgnet}.
 We report higher robustness (under all metrics) than we did for CIFAR10; this is consistent with the fact that $\epsilon=1.0$ in a 224x224 vector space allows a smaller perturbation per pixel budget than $\epsilon=0.5$ in a 32x32 space.
-In absence of $L_2$-robust, easily available ImageNet models we chose a small value of $\epsilon$.
-Our observations on the effect of adversarial training (increases sparsity) and model capacity (increases accuracy but decreases sparsity) are still valid on ImageNet.
+In the absence of $L_2$-robust, easily available ImageNet models we chose a small value of $\epsilon$.